Will Hiking Build Muscle?

 Hiking and other aerobic activities are great fat burners.

-The Deal With Hiking
+The Deal With Hiking and Building Muscle

 To conclude, hiking is a great way to work multiple muscles and build up a toned, lean body.